-Velocity of sound is the product of frequency and wavelength.
-The speed of sound in air is constant.
-Therefore, when the frequency is doubled, wavelength reduces to half.
+The velocity of sound is the product of frequency and wavelength.
+The speed of sound in the air is constant.
+Therefore, when the frequency is doubled, the wavelength reduces to half.

 Q39.
 If 20 waves are produced per second, what is the frequency in hertz?

-The frequency in hertz is 20 hertz as the hertz is the representation of number of waves produced per second.
+The frequency in hertz is 20 hertz, as the hertz is the representation of the number of waves produced per second.